dads2busy/USG-ARI/docs/personnel_plan.md

 ### Leadership Team
 #### Institute Director

-<u>Responsibilities:</u> Overall organizational leadership, funding and resource acquisition, external partnerships.
+_Responsibilities:_ Overall organizational leadership, funding and resource acquisition, external partnerships.

 __Qualifications:__ Ph.D. or Master's in related field, 10+ years of experience in research and management.